walshbr/introduction-to-text-analysis/crowdsourcing/prism_part_two.md

 ![prism creation interface](/assets/prism_create_one.png)

-When uploading a text, you will find
-Explain listed vs unlisted
+When uploading a text, you will have to paste your text into the window provided.
+The text Explain listed vs unlisted

 ![listed vs unlisted prism interface](/assets/prism_create_two.png)